OlloClark/project-2-seir/FLA README.md

 # Furnish LA

-## Los Angeles has some of the most furnished streets I've ever seen.
+## Los Angeles has the most furnished streets I've ever seen.

-You can't go more than three blocks without seeing a nice wooden shelving unit, a dining chair looking down its nose at the rolling deskchair next to it, and enough wooden pallets to build a fort.
+You can't go more than three blocks without seeing a nice wooden shelving unit, a dining chair looking down its nose at the rolling deskchair next to it, and enough wooden pallets to soak up the tar pits.

 ### *If only there were a way to get the attention of the people who could benefit.*